 Components of Service Tax Rates in India

-Service tax is a tax levied by the government on service providers for the provision of various services.
-It is a tax collected by the government from different service providers.
-Service tax can either be paid by the service provider or service receiver.
-Service tax is a kind of indirect tax because service providers pay the taxes to the government and recover it from the person who purchases the taxable services.
+Service tax was a tax levied by the government on service providers for the provision of various services, until it was replaced by GST on 1 July 2017.
+It was a tax collected by the government from different service providers.
+Service tax could either be paid by the service provider or service receiver.
+Service tax was a kind of indirect tax because service providers paid the taxes to the government and recovered it from the person who purchased the taxable services.

 The provisions relating to service tax came into force on July 1, 1994, vide Chapter V of the Finance Act, 1994.
-It extends to the whole of the country except in Jammu and Kashmir.
-It is imposed on various services which are taxable under the section 65 of the Finance Act, 1994.
+It extended to the whole of the country except Jammu and Kashmir.
+It was imposed on various services which were taxable under section 65 of the Finance Act, 1994.
 Earlier, service tax was payable only on a specified list of services but on 16 March 2012 finance minister Pranab Mukherjee announced that this tax would be applicable on all services except the negative list of services.
+The levy remained in force until 30 June 2017, after which GST took its place.

-The negative list refers to the services listed in the section 66D of the Finance Act, 1994.
+The negative list referred to the services listed in section 66D of the Finance Act, 1994.
 Starting 1st July 2012, all services became liable for service tax.
-According to this new regulation, service tax is charged from individual providers as well as from companies in India.
-This tax is paid by individual providers in the form of cash while companies pay it on an accrual basis.
-Companies need to pay the service tax if the value of services provided by them exceeds 9 Lakhs in a financial year.
+According to this regulation, service tax was charged from individual providers as well as from companies in India.
+This tax was paid by individual providers in the form of cash while companies paid it on an accrual basis.
+Companies needed to pay the service tax if the value of services provided by them exceeded 9 Lakhs in a financial year.

 Proposed Service Tax Rates in India

-There has been an increase in the rate of service tax in India after the announcement made by the Finance Minister in the budget 2015.
+There was an increase in the rate of service tax in India after the announcement made by the Finance Minister in the budget 2015.
 While presenting the budget for 2015 the Finance Minister increased the service tax rate from 12.36% to 14%.
-This new rate has been applicable since July 1, 2015.
+This rate was applicable from July 1, 2015.
 Moreover, from 15th Nov 2015, Swachh Bharat Cess at 0.5% was also introduced.
 So, from 15th Nov 2015, the effective rate of service tax became 14.5%.
-The revised rate of service tax includes Education Cess and Secondary and Higher Education Cess.
-The rise in service tax rate usually causes an increase in the cost of mobile bills, restaurant bills etc. The revised rates are levied on both Central and State service providers.
+The revised rate of service tax included Education Cess and Secondary and Higher Education Cess.
+The rise in service tax rate caused an increase in the cost of mobile bills, restaurant bills etc. The revised rates were levied on both Central and State service providers.

 On June 1, 2016, the government introduced Krishi Kalyan Cess at 0.5% of the taxable value of services.
-Krishi Kalyan Cess is an addition to any Cess or services Tax Leviable under Chapter V of the Finance Act, 1994.
+Krishi Kalyan Cess was an addition to any Cess or service tax leviable under Chapter V of the Finance Act, 1994.
 Along with this, the effective service tax rate became 15%.
-The revenue that will be generated from Krishi Kalyan Cess will be effectively used for bringing improvement in agricultural practices and for the welfare of the farmers.
-This tax is required to be deposited in the bank or through online payment of service tax on a monthly or quarterly basis.
-The Government of India is progressively increasing the rate of service tax to bring it to the proposed Goods and Services tax rate of around 16-20%.
+The revenue generated from Krishi Kalyan Cess was used for bringing improvement in agricultural practices and for the welfare of the farmers.
+This tax had to be deposited in the bank or through online payment of service tax on a monthly or quarterly basis.
+The 15% rate proved to be the final service tax rate: on 1 July 2017 service tax was abolished and replaced by the Goods and Services Tax (GST).

 Payment of Service Tax in India:

-An individual can pay service tax both offline and online.
+An individual could pay service tax both offline and online.

 • Online payment

-• For payment of service tax online go to Central Board of Excise and Customs (CBEC).
+• For payment of service tax online, the taxpayer went to the Central Board of Excise and Customs (CBEC) portal.

-• Select e-payment option from the tabs on the top of the page.
+• The e-payment option was selected from the tabs on the top of the page.

-• After clicking e-payment option assessee code will be asked, which will be the service tax registration number of an individual allotted by the service tax department.
+• After clicking the e-payment option an assessee code was asked for, which was the service tax registration number of an individual allotted by the service tax department.

-• In next step select the code for which an individual is required to pay service tax from the list.
-It will be available by clicking the link available in types of duty.
+• In the next step the code for which an individual was required to pay service tax was selected from the list.
+It was available by clicking the link available in types of duty.

-• Then select the bank from the drop-down list and click on ‘proceed’.
+• Then the bank was selected from the drop-down list followed by ‘proceed’.

-• After proceeding, you will be directed to a page where you must fill the corresponding amount of the codes and pay the service tax amount.
+• After proceeding, the taxpayer was directed to a page to fill the corresponding amount of the codes and pay the service tax amount.

-• Upon completion, you will receive an acknowledgment for the payment.
+• Upon completion, an acknowledgment for the payment was issued.

 • Offline payment

-An individual can pay service tax offline by using G.A.R. – 7 which is a challan available only in specified branches of particular banks.
-For paying service tax you are required to fill this challan with the required information and submit it to the bank.
-In return, the bank accepts the money and stamps the challan identification number.
+An individual could pay service tax offline by using G.A.R. – 7 which was a challan available only in specified branches of particular banks.
+For paying service tax the taxpayer was required to fill this challan with the required information and submit it to the bank.
+In return, the bank accepted the money and stamped the challan identification number.

 • Date of depositing tax.